 Planning your meals ahead prevents you from stressing over what to eat.

 But not anymore!
-Since using something looking like a timetable to write down my meals and making a grocery list, I always have healthy options at home and I have my fix grocery shopping days.
+Since using something looking like a timetable to write down my meals and making a grocery list, I always have healthy options at home.
 And that has made me so much happier, more calm and relaxed.
 (Timetable and grocery list from ToneItUp, Bikini Series 2017)

 Journaling your workouts and meals